Cranberry Sauce a la Bart

 The Simpsons | Season 2 - Episode 7

 I’ll admit, recreating the Cranberry Sauce a la Bart recipe is a little lazy.
-But at the same time I so rarely get to feature Bart related recipes, so I couldn’t resist.
+But at the same time I so rarely get to feature Bart related recipes that are non-alcoholic.
+Wait, is that right?
 Plus, sometimes I’m a little lazy too.
 And surly.
 And sometimes I’m lazy AND surly, what’s it to you?

-- Can of cranberry sauce – any brand will do.
-I recommend using the cheapest variety because it’s cranberry sauce and literally two people like it at any given turkey dinner meal.
+Note: any brand of cranberry sauce from a can will do.
+I recommend using the cheapest variety because it’s cranberry sauce and literally two people like it at any given turkey dinner meal anyway.

-Inspect can opener to ensure it is not, in fact, broken.
-Open the can and place cranberry sauce inside a dish.
-Walk away while someone else puts the cranberry sauce in the fridge for you.
+Inspect your can opener to ensure it is not, in fact, broken.
+If it IS broken, you will probably need to get your mom to help you with that.
+Open the can and plank the cranberry sauce inside a dish.
+Walk away while someone else (again, probably your mom) puts the cranberry sauce into the fridge for you.

 Cromulence: 5 Marjory Stoneman Douglas’ out of 10